+Methodological Approach

+Chapter 2 - Methodological Approach

+2. Methodological Approach

+2.1 The Framework Concept

-Therefore, and to be in line with other EU projects, we decided to start with the framework concept adapted from Foresight4Food.
-This does not only use the food production value chain but includes framework conditions, drivers and outcomes in a very straightforward way.
-Therefore, it is a first entrance point to a Horizon Scanning strategy.
-During the process of scanning, we already adapted the frame according to our findings, especially for the driving forces.
+The first step of any Horizon Scanning is to define a search strategy.
+This is only possible if the system is defined in which to search, or some criteria what to look for.
+To be in line with other EU projects, we decided to start with the framework concept adapted from Foresight4Food.
+During the process of scanning, we already adapted the frame according to the findings, especially for the driving forces.
 For example, we added Mobility as well as Resources & Energy as drivers.
-Moreover, we re-included Dietary Patterns and Societal & Cultural Patterns as they were originally subsumed under different headlines but our research suggested they need specific attention.
+Moreover, we re-included Dietary Patterns and Societal & Cultural Patterns as they were subsumed under different headlines before but seem to need specific attention.
 Figure 1 is the concept frame used for this stage of the scanning and sets the frame as well as titles for the following chapters.
 On the left, you can see some changes from the original (dark blue arrows).